Please ensure JavaScript is enabled for purposes of website accessibility Thyroid Eye Disease vs. Graves Disease | What's the Difference?

 FACT: TED and Graves’ disease need different treatments.

 Medicine for Graves’ disease won’t work for Thyroid Eye Disease (TED), and medicine for TED won’t work for Graves’ disease.
-That’s because TED and Graves’ disease are different conditions and need different medicines.
+That’s because TED and Graves’ disease are different conditions and need different treatments.

 Graves’ disease affects the thyroid, while TED affects the eyes.
 So, for Graves’ disease, you should see a doctor who specializes in the thyroid: an endocrinologist.
 For Thyroid Eye Disease, you should contact a Thyroid Eye Disease Specialist, who is usually an ophthalmologist with advanced training and experience treating TED.